Seneca-ICTOER/OSL645/docs/Labs/lab7.md

 ## Investigation 1: Simple & Complex Regular Expressions

-**ATTENTION: This online tutorial will be required to be completed by Week 13 in class to obtain a grade of 2% towards this course**
+**ATTENTION: This lab must be graded by the end of your classes in Week 13 to obtain a grade of 2% towards this course.**

 In this investigation, you will learn how to use the **grep** command with **simple and complex regular expressions** to help search for _patterns_ contained in text files.